iambigmomma/DigitalOcean-Kubernetes-Multi-Regions-Load-Balancing/README.md

 ## Prerequisites

-Below are what you will need before using Sauce Labs's API testing platform,
 1. A DigitalOcean account ([Log in](https://cloud.digitalocean.com/login) or sign up by my [referal link](https://m.do.co/c/7c424df00920))
 2. A Cloudflare account
 3. doctl CLI([tutorial](https://docs.digitalocean.com/reference/doctl/how-to/install/))